-On this page, we describe the whole approach to perform, as well as some useful tips.
+On this page, we describe the whole process to perform, as well as some useful tips.

-This article only address the driving license for people willing to drive a standard car.
+This article only address the driving license for people willing to drive a private car.
 For other license classes, such as bus, trucks… you can consult this page.